 NACIQI Meets in Alexandria, Virginia

-The National Advisory Committee on Institutional Quality and Integrity (NACIQI) met in Alexandria, Virginia on July 30-31, 2019.
+The National Advisory Committee on Institutional Quality and Integrity (NACIQI) met in Alexandria, Virginia on February 27, 2020.
 NACIQI is the advisory body that provides recommendations to the Secretary of Education on recognition of accrediting organizations.
 Recognition by the U.S. Department of Education (USDE) affirms that the standards and processes of accrediting organizations and state accreditation approval agencies demonstrate compliance with USDE's criteria.
 In advance of the meeting, USDE issued staff reports for all of the organizations scheduled for review.

 - Expansion of scope for the Association for Biblical Higher Education, with a compliance report due in one year

 - Renewal of recognition for four years for the Kansas State Board of Nursing